borntofrappe/flutter-beginners-tutorial/README.md

 There are two classes since the idea is to link a state object —` _HomeState` — to a widget — `Home`.

-Define the variable at the top of te class extending the state.
+Define the variable at the top of the class extending the state.

 ```dart
 class _HomeState extends State<Home> {